cashiwamochi/opencv_examples/README.md

 ## Examples (Implemented)

 ### CameraCalibration
 It supports pinhole and fisheye camera models and undistortion is also performed.
 Of course, both of chess-board-detection and circle-pattern-detection are available.   ```datasets``` folder includes 2 image-sequences.
-(Fisheye-calibration is implemented, but I didn't check this is correct.)
+Fisheye-calibration also works.
 A checker-board is from https://www.mrpt.org/downloads/camera-calibration-checker-board_9x7.pdf .

 ### Stitching